Jerrysuper123/event-bite/README.md

 - Tourists like to explore ongoing events onsite, but reading and sorting out info through the information pamphlet is a pain

-- Diners like to grab the nearby cuisines with the offers from restaurants, but collection coupons is cumbersome
+- Diners like to grab the nearby cuisines with the offers from restaurants, but collecting discount coupons is cumbersome

 <em>Event Organizers</em>